good cat network is a registered 501(c)(3) non-profit organization

 • WHAT?

 Good Cat Network is a 501(c)(3) non-profit organization.
-Our mission is to educate the public on the benefits of TNRM (Trap Neuter Return Manage) in order to reduce feline populations humanely in Hawai‘i.
-We strive to build a foster network to help with kitten socialization, provide foster supplies, and build coaching programs.
-The Good Cat Network’s goal is to increase the number of cats being socialized and adopted in Hawai‘i.
-Through educational videos and documentaries, we will bring awareness to the feral cat problems specific to Hawai‘i and educate the public on the methods of humane feral cat management.
-We have also partnered with Aloha Air Cargo, and are collaborating with fellow non-profits such as Homeward Bound and Surf Cat Ranch to fly adoptable Hawai‘i cats and kittens to the West Coast USA.
-Since November 2021, over 340 cats have flown to shelters such as PAWS and Seattle Humane for a chance at a better life.
-The cats that we fly to these shelters are adopted in an average of four days!
+Our mission is to educate the public on the benefits of TN(SA)rM (Trap, Neuter, Socialize, Adopt, significantly decrease Return & Manage): which is an improved version of the classic TNRM (Trap, Neuter, Return, & Manage) in order to reduce feline populations humanely in Hawai‘i.
+Good Cat Network’s # 1 goal is to greatly increase the number of Hawai’i-born cats being removed from the landscape, socialized and adopted.
+We desire to bring awareness to the feral cat problems specific to Hawai‘i and educate the public on the methods of humane feral cat management.
+Our primary program is Operation Aloha Cat, in which we fly adoptable Hawai‘i cats to our West Coast U.S.A. transfer partners.
+We have partnered with Aloha Air Cargo, and are collaborating with fellow non-profit rescues such as Honi Honi Cats Maui.
+Since November 2021, over 600 cats have flown to transfer partners such as PAWS and Seattle Humane for a chance at a better life.

 • WHERE?